When the dead-ball string is moved

 • Your team started with the boule advantage.
 You might have kept the boule advantage if you had brought out your shooter and shot the opposing team’s opening boule.
 Even if it took your shooter more than one attempt, it would have been worth it to get rid of that dangerous opening boule.

-The moral of this story is that one of your highest priorities should be NOT to lose the boule advantage.
+The moral of this story is that one of your team’s highest priorities should be NOT to lose the boule advantage.
 And that can sometimes mean using your shooter very early in the mene.

 The Forgotten Boule and the Boule Advantage